davidgraeff/aspect-oriented-ipstack/README.md

 ===========
 To understand the project structure we provide some documentation as markdown readme files within the code tree and in the `doc` directory.
 A good starting point is [here](doc/collaborate_index.md).
-We tried to organize source files in an intuitive manner, if you're looking for a detail of the IPv4 implementation your first try should be the `ipv4` subdir.
+We tried to organize source files in an intuitive manner, for example if you're looking for a detail of the IPv4 implementation, your first try should be the `ipv4` subdir.
 Design decisions are mainly explained in the research papers linked at the bottom of this text (in german).
 The best way to collaborate is to use github via forks and the issue tracker.